 - Mold: conforming to AASHTO T 119 - Metal: a metal frustum of a cone provided with foot pieces and handles.
 The mold must be constructed without a seam.
 The interior of the mold shall be relatively smooth and free from projections such as protruding rivets.
-The mold shall be free from dents.
+The mold shall be free from dents, deformations, and adhered mortar.
 A mold that clamps to a rigid nonabsorbent base plate is acceptable provided the clamping arrangement is such that it can be fully released without movement of the mold. - Non-metal: see AASHTO T 119, Section 5.1.2. - Tamping rod: 16 mm (5/8 in.) diameter and 400 mm (16 in.) to 600 mm (24 in.) long, having a hemispherical tip the same diameter as the rod.
 (Hemispherical means "half a sphere"; the tip is rounded like half of a ball.) - Scoop: a receptacle of appropriate size so that each representative increment of the concrete sample can be placed in the container without spillage. - Tape measure or ruler with at least 5 mm or 1/8 in. graduations - Base: flat, rigid, non-absorbent moistened surface on which to set the slump mold

-Obtain the sample in accordance with the FOP for WAQTC TM 2.
-If the concrete mixture contains aggregate retained on the 37.5mm (11⁄2 in.) sieve, the aggregate must be removed in accordance with the Wet Sieving portion of the FOP for WAQTC TM 2.
+1. Obtain the sample in accordance with the FOP for WAQTC TM 2.
+If the concrete mixture contains aggregate retained on the 37.5mm (11⁄2 in.) sieve, remove the aggregate by sieving the concrete sample over a 37.5 mm (11⁄2 in.) sieve in accordance with the Wet Sieving portion of the FOP for WAQTC TM 2.